-If you use a custom linker script, _start is not (necessarily) the entry point
+If you use a custom linker script, _start might not be your entry point

 For most of my life I took for granted that programs begin executing at an address denoted by the symbol _start (a single underscore, followed by the word “start”).
 Turns out it’s not so simple.